Patrick Duffy looks at how St Joseph is seen in the Gospels of Matthew and Luke and in the liturgy.

 Matthew also describes Joseph as “a man of honour“.
 When he learned of Mary’s pregnancy, he had already chosen the option of mercy and compassion when he decided not to divorce her publicly, but following some kind of encounter with God (“the angel of the Lord”) over the matter, he sensed God was asking him to take Mary into his home as wife, to treat the child as his own and to give him the divinely designated name, Jesus, thus indicating that “he would save his people from their sins” (Mt 1:18-21).
 Matthew’s readers will understand this to mean that Jesus fulfils the function of the atonement sacrifices of the temple.

-Matthew chapter 2 infers Joseph’s protection of the child Jesus against Herod, the flight into Egypt and subsequent return to, and re-settling in Nazareth .
+Matthew ch 2 infers Joseph’s protection of the child Jesus against Herod, the flight into Egypt and subsequent return to, and re-settling in Nazareth .
 Also in Mt 13:55, Jesus is referred to – somewhat with contempt – as “the carpenter’s son”, without naming his adoptive father, as if Jesus were someone who had risen above his station and as if carpentry were a somewhat dishonourable profession.
 Joseph was a man of insightful creativity

 Luke: from Mary’s point of view